mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 ## Parsing simple indented list

 Now it's time to put our new tools into practice.
 In this section, we will parse a simple indented list of some items.
-Let's begin with import section:
+Let's begin with the import
+section:

 ```haskell
 {-# LANGUAGE TupleSections #-}